rollup/rollup/docs/05-plugin-development.md

 console.log(foo, bar);
 ```

-You can use [`this.getModuleInfo`](guide/en/#thisgetmoduleinfomoduleid-string--moduleinfo) to find out the previous value of `moduleSideEffects` inside this hook.
+You can use [`this.getModuleInfo`](guide/en/#thisgetmoduleinfomoduleid-string--moduleinfo) to find out the previous values of `moduleSideEffects` and `syntheticNamedExports` inside this hook.

 #### `options`
 Type: `(options: InputOptions) => InputOptions | null`<br>